matthiasn/meins/README.md

  For Mac:

     $ ./install_mac.sh

 For Linux:

     $ ./install_ubuntu.sh

+Then, you need to install the JavaScript dependencies:

+    $ yarn install

 Once that is done, you need to compile the ClojureScript code into JavaScript.
-I usually run one or more of these four in different terminals or split view:
+These need to be run with the `cljs` profile.
+Using this profile keeps the size of the uberjar for the JVM-based backend smaller.
+I usually run one or more of these in different terminals or split views:

-    $ lein cljsbuild auto main
+    $ lein with-profile cljs cljsbuild auto main
-    $ lein cljsbuild auto geocoder
-    $ lein cljsbuild auto renderer-dev
+    $ lein with-profile cljs cljsbuild auto renderer-dev
-    $ lein cljsbuild auto updater
+    $ lein with-profile cljs cljsbuild auto updater

+Alternatively, you can run these aliases (see project.clj);

+    $ cljs-main-dev
+    $ cljs-renderer-dev
+    $ cljs-updater-dev

 Next, you need to compile the SCSS files into CSS: